Who needs an emergency fund? You do! These 23 emergency fund examples are here to get you thinking about why you need to save money.

 What if your employer cut all overtime out overnight?
-Could you adjust your finances downwards immediately?
+Could you adjust your expenses downwards immediately?

-OK, not exactly one of the best emergency fund examples of why you need a pot of cash.
+OK, not exactly one of the best reasons for building an emergency fund.
 If you hate your job or want to get a different, better job it takes money to retrain.

-We could afford to do this because we had emergency money as a back up.
-We didn’t want to use it but our budget was very much reduced during this time.
+We could afford to do this because we had emergency funds as a safety net.
+We didn’t want to use it all so our budget was very much reduced during this time.

 We knew we would likely need extra money in an emergency whilst he was retraining as there was no spare money in our new, tight budget.

 You might be the fittest person in the world so illness is not something you are used to.
-But you cannot take your health for granted.
+But you cannot take your health for granted, even with health insurance.

 What if you were in car accident?
+Had one or more medical emergencies?
 Or diagnosed with cancer or a life changing health condition?

-Could your finances cope with you being off work for say 6 months or not being able to return to full time work?
+Could your emergency funds cope with you being off work for say six months or not being able to return to full time work?